Kiuwan logo

 Inefficient and Ineffective Security Awareness Training

 Companies often upskill and reskill computer programmers to fill the cybersecurity talent gap.
-Unfortunately, many training programs consist of annual speeches, uninspiring PowerPoint presentations, and online multiple-choice quizzes.
+Unfortunately, many training programs include annual speeches, uninspiring PowerPoint presentations, and online multiple-choice quizzes.
 Due to the lack of engagement, staff may struggle to comprehend the implications of not prioritizing security.
 This, in turn, discourages them from prioritizing security awareness training over development, resulting in software with security gaps.

 Restricting Security to the Final Development Stage